CA-Application-Performance-Management/AXAiOSBindings_MAUI/README.md

         <BundleResource Include="xxx_camdo.plist" />
     </ItemGroup>
     ```
+4. Add the following permissions to your application `Info.plist`, if not already present.
+    ```sh
+    <key>NSLocationWhenInUseUsageDescription</key>
+        <string>This allows us to track and gather analytic data for improving the app experience.</string>
+    <key>NSLocationAlwaysUsageDescription</key>
+        <string>This allows us to track and gather analytic data for improving the app experience.</string>
+    <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
+        <string>This allows us to track and gather analytic data for improving the app experience.</string>
+    ```
 ### Initialising the SDK in your Source Code

 Initialise the CAMobileAppAnalytics SDK in **MauiProgram.cs** in iOS **FinishedLaunching** event